Generic selectors

 DISCUSSION

 Pica is more common in children with nutritional deficiency, psychosocial stress, maternal deprivation, and impoverished family situations.
 In adults, pica is associated with pregnancy, severe mental impairment, and psychosis.[5,6] However, there is no single theory accepted universally to explain the etiology of pica.
 The role of the most widely recognized factor, that is, iron deficiency, is also controversial.[7]
-Adolescents without developmental delay raised the possibility that some form of it fit under the umbrella of obsessive–compulsive (OC) spectrum disorder.
+Adolescents without developmental delay raised the possibility that some form of it fits under the umbrella of obsessive–compulsive (OC) spectrum disorder.
 Both the phenomenology, negative history, and the successful treatment with selective serotonin reuptake inhibitor (SSRI) in our case indicate that it was indeed a case of OCD, which mirrors the findings in some case reports which support the possibility that pica can present as OCD itself.[7-9] Pica and OCD, along with the manifestation of iron deficiency anemia, underscore the need for comprehensive clinical investigations to elucidate the underlying etiological factors.[10]

 CONCLUSION